 Wellness Should be About Curation and Personalisation

 Stepping into otherworldliness (and shifting between space and time) is what people desire.
 Homeowners are emphasizing “awesperiences”—immersive experiences that inspire a sense of wonder.
-Textured layering, with handcrafted, warm, emotional touches are appearing more.
-It’s a lot less clinical, with wood and layered textures.
-A bespoke hand-painted wallcovering or a sculptural staircase conveys a human touch.
-There is more beauty in interiors that are authentic, and in a world of AI, it is nice for home to feel warm and personal.
+Textured layering and handcrafted, warm, emotional touches are appearing more.
+There is more beauty in interiors that are authentic, and in a world of AI, it is nice for homes to feel warm and personal.
 We hope to see more of that authenticity in 2025—real photos of real people, authentic styling, and a unique, personal perspective.

 People are craving sensory and tactile stimulation.